enemonsieur/offis_repo/PROJECTS/Threads Twitter.md

 - The only metric you need is volume: Forget about planning workout, lifting to failure, monitoring your heartbeat.
 After trying all of this, I found out that only VOLUME predicts your progrees
 - If want a sexy healthy body, whether you bench press 3* per week or do push ups don't matter.
 As long as you're doing a little more: reps, sets, weights, over the course of weeks, you ARE making progress
-- If you wanna loose weight, as long as you're running a little more, distance, longer,
+- If you wanna loose weight, as long as you're running a little more, distance, longer, you are burning more calories
+-
 - I've read hundreds of studies on sports.
 Tried most of the advance techniques, wrote very tight training plan to get better that only advanced sportif
 # Organize your notes
 For years I've been looking for solutions to my 1000s highlights in books, 100s of notes in 5 different apps